dell-democenter/dell-democenter.github.io/0499/Readme_v4.2.md

 fresh deployed, nothing configured

 ## powerstore´s
-fresh deployed, initial network configuration done. both systems are connected for replication and metro. storage network for iscsi / NVMeTCP / replication is in VLAN2, so if you want to use storage configure your device to VLAN2 intend to be used when demonstrating synergy between dell primary storage <> backup storage, orchestrated by PowerProtect
+fresh deployed, initial network configuration done.
+both systems are ready to be connected for replication and metro. storage network for iscsi / NVMeTCP / replication is in VLAN2, so if you want to consume storage configure your device to VLAN2
+intend to be used when demonstrating synergy between dell primary storage <> backup storage, orchestrated by PowerProtect
+now with powerstore os 5.0.0.2 and PPDM 20.3 we are able to protect metro volumes
+nice extra is powerstore VSA´s are to running NAS services
+ready to demonstrate PPDM DNAS feature super tight integrated with powerstore !

 ## ontap simulator
 ontap 2 node cluster with no shared backend (simulator limit)